 For its lifetime, catenary systems should require very little upkeep to ensure the system remains functional and in working order.
 The design stages need to include careful consideration of future access for general maintenance, seasonal and themed decoration changes and the washing and replacement of light fixtures.

-BENEFITS OF A SINGLE CABLE CATENARY
+SINGLE CABLE CATENARY

 Single Cable Catenaries are the simplest and most cost effective catenary suspension system.
 They are recommended for shorter distances such as narrow alley ways and can be used to suspend lighting elements between buildings or poles where a discrete lighting solution is required.

-BENEFITS OF A LINEAR GRID CATENARY
+LINEAR GRID CATENARY

 Linear Grid Catenary systems can be used for both small and large spaces.
 The net-like geometry and extensive attachment point options provide great flexibility and scope for the integration of temporary/seasonal banners and decorations.